Professional Gas Line Installation in Houston

 Inadequate piping underneath your home can also be the source of a gas leak.
 This piping system can become faulty and erode over some time.
 Sometimes they will simply disconnect by themselves or tree roots.
 A severe storm, even an earthquake, will help this process along.
 Once this is done, gas will slowly seep into the home.

 What to do if you find a gas leak?

 If you smell a sharp odor of natural gas, immediately leave it, and from a safe location, call your local gas provider.
 Do not go and try and find the leak yourself.

 Never operate any electrical appliances, lights, operate motorized equipment, or vehicles if you know there’s a gas leak!
 Additionally, keep lighters and matches away.
 Remember, a small spark can ignite a massive explosion in a situation like this.
 Do not under any circumstances return to your home until the proper authorities have inspected your dwelling any given the all-clear to go back.
 Even if you can no longer smell or see any proof of a gas leak, that does not mean that there isn’t a risk of danger or a potential hazard.

 Gas Line Installation

-If your wish list contains a gas-powered grill, stove-top and oven, clothes dryer, and an 80-gallon water heater, then it’s time to pick up the phone and call Nick’s Plumbing and Air Conditioning Services.
+If your wish list contains a gas-powered grill, stove-top and oven, clothes dryer, and an 80-gallon water heater, then it’s time to pick up the phone and call Nick’s Plumbing Service.
 Our professional and experienced master plumbers will help you make your dreams of a gas-powered home a reality.
 We’ll be able to answer all of your gas line installation questions.
 You’ll rest assured knowing that your installation was completed by Houston’s best.
 Call us today!